browserengineering/book/book/animations.md

 Compositing leaves
 ==================

 Let's start implementing compositing.
-To do that we'll need to traverse the display list, identify all paint commands (the leaves of the display list), and move them to composited layers.
+We'll put paint commands (the leaves of the display list) in composited layers, and all other display items in the draw display list.
+To do that we'll need to traverse the display list, identify all paint commands, and move them to composited layers.
 Then we'll need to create the draw display list that combines the composited layers.

 Let's start by identifying paint commands with an `is_paint_command` method.
 It'll return `False` for generic display items: